amangohel/address_service/README.md

 - I named the django migration relavant to addressbook rather than auto generating it
 - One assumption I made on authentication was that a user already exists with an email and a password, and that at this point we're generating a token for them to use this API.
 I could have made a separate endpoint for registering a user but was not sure if it was part of the bonus tasks.
 - That tokens need to expire after a day and are regenerated on reauth
+- I've used SQLLite for the exercise, but would consider using postgresql if this was a production env

 ## Questions